boazsegev/iodine/examples/info.md

 The callback object doesn't even need to know anything about the server running the application or the underlying protocol.

-The callback object is automatically linked to the correct API using Ruby's `extend` approach, allowing the application to remain totally server agnostic.
+~~The callback object is automatically linked to the correct API using Ruby's `extend` approach, allowing the application to remain totally server agnostic.~~ **EDIT**: the PR was updated, replacing the `extend` approach with an extra `client` object.

 ### How it works